The history of soft cheese

 Driftwood

-Driftwood Made by Roger Longman in Whitelake, SomersetAs it’s age increases, Driftwood develops more intense & tangy flavours and can e enjoyed both young and mature.
-Driftwood is just one of a number of goats milk cheese made by Roger who is an expert in this field
+Driftwood Made by Roger Longman in Whitelake, SomersetAs it’s age increases, Driftwood develops more intense & tangy flavours and can be enjoyed both young and mature.
+Driftwood is just one of a several goats milk cheese made by Roger who is an expert in this field.
+This is made in a classic Loire Valley, French style.
+As it ages the halo under the ash rind becomes creamier and more prominent.
+It is enjoyed with a minerally and crunchy Sauvignon Blanc such as a Sancerre.

 Pave Cobble